Part II JOE SHOULD HAVE…

-What went wrong for Joe and what could he have done different?
+What went wrong for Joe and what could he have done differently?

-Arizona's trespass law states "reasonable notice prohibiting entry".
+Arizona’s trespass law states "reasonable notice prohibiting entry".
 So if the land is not reasonably posted against entry or trespass you are ok to hunt it.
-Not so with Colorado, it states in the CRS 18-4-504 "A person commits the crime of third degree criminal trespass if such person unlawfully enters or remains in or upon premises of another".
-Colorado law does not require the landowner to either fence of post his land to keep unwanted persons off his land.
+Not so with Colorado, it states in the CRS 18-4-504 "A person commits the crime of third-degree criminal trespass if such person unlawfully enters or remains in or upon premises of another".
+Colorado law does not require the landowner to either fence or post his land to keep unwanted persons off his land.

 Joe could have saved himself a lot of grief if he had either asked for permission to hunt the property in question or had a GPS with maps installed that show when you are on public/private land.